NetApp/harvest/docs/ontap-metrics.md

 ### qos_read_data

-This is the amount of data read per second from the filer by the workload.
+This is the amount of data read in bytes per second from the filer by the workload.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|